 Sabine and Shadow found each other again after many years and now he can play the boss in our herd.
 Shadow is a great and lovely Appaloosa gelding and is liked by everybody.
 His owner Sabine supports our way of horsemanship and so he is sometimes available for light-weighted riding students.

 Tarina was a petite grey Arabian mare, which was born on our farm.
 She challenged and trained all riders with her fine, sensitive manner.
 She was also very persistent and successful in endurance rides.
 She was part of the Flachenhof for 21 years.

 The white New Forest mare Bibi was probably the bedrock at the farm.
 She was my first pony, with her I rode from Germany to the Flachenhof.
 She enjoyed for quite some years her pension and loved it when children cuddled and cleaned her.
 While taking her for a walk it was necessary to give very clear commands; otherwise it was her who took the kids for a walk and not vice versa, a real Boss.

-Bibis best friend was Nora, one of the last "red" Haflinger mares of her kind.
-She had a sturdy frame and was always up for something, for example vaulting, harvesting potatoes, pulling a carriage or circus exercises.
+Bibis best friend was Nora, one of the last "red" Haflinger mares.
+She had a sturdy frame and was always up for something, for example vaulting, harvesting potatoes, pulling a slide or circus exercises.
 She was steady and very patient with her students.